jon3r4de/documentSorting/README.md

 ## Instructions

+Prerequisite:

+Make sure to have python installed :)

-Instructions to make the file an executable:
+Instructions to make the fileDocumentation.py file an executable:

 For mac users: